jwmccarthy/jwmccarthy.github.io/_posts/2024-07-25-advantage-estimation.md

 Someone important once said that early optimization is the enemy of progress, but in some cases it's fun.
 This post outlines one of those cases as it pertains to advantage estimation in my RL framework!

-Generalized Advantage Estimation (GAE) is commonly used in policy-gradient methods to estimate the advantages with lower variance.
+Generalized Advantage Estimation[^1] (GAE) is commonly used in policy-gradient methods to estimate the advantages with lower variance.
 The form of the GAE estimate is

 $$\hat{A}_t^{GAE(\gamma, \lambda)} = \sum_{l=0}^{\infty}(\gamma\lambda)^l \delta_{t+l}^V$$